Temple Harakhte

 This volume – the long-awaited sequel to The Sacred Tradition – is the first comprehensive manual and liturgy for the modern Egyptian working temple.
 Detailed research of ancient texts and inscriptions has been undertaken to provide rubrics, invocations, and spells in the ancient language with English translation.

-Rituals are arranged for use by either the solitary practitioner or temple group, and a complete repertoire is provided for observing daily, monthly, and annual ceremonies.
+Rituals are designed for use by either the solitary practitioner or temple group, and a complete repertoire is provided for observing daily, monthly, and annual ceremonies.
 Chapters include:

 * Khesu - Daily Rites for Purification and Offering

-* Iru - Monthly Ceremonies for the Neteru of the Annual Calendar
+* Iru - Monthly Ceremonies for the Divinities of an Annual Calendar

 * Hebu - Festivals for Dedication, Marriage, Thanksgiving, Transition